About

 We’re using less sugar than traditional cheesecake, adding in some Greek yogurt (or sub in Skyr) to replace some of the cream cheese you would normally need, and then of course there is the addition of pumpkin!

-Don’t worry, I really don’t think anyone will even know the difference so it can be our little secret.
+Don’t worry, I really don’t think anyone will even know the difference.

 This pumpkin cheesecake is easier than it seems – you just have to be patient.